rcos/rcos-handbook/docs/resources/brand_standards.md

 - Correct pronunciation (i.e. `ARRR-KOS`, not `ARR-KAUS`)
 - Correct spelling (i.e. `RCOS` is always all-caps)
-- Correct usage of graphical assets (i.e. Red-on-White is okay, Red-on-Black is _not_)
+- Correct usage of graphical assets (Red-on-White, White-on-Black, and Red-on-Black)
 - Correct usage of organization name (i.e. `The Rensselaer Center for Open Source`, not `Open-Source` or `open-source`)

 ### Colors